Imagine if every time you made a speech, or wrote something, you could instantly inspire, educate and persuade your audience and readers.

 I’ve published five books in 16 languages: two memoirs, a novel, and two books of non-fiction.

-I’ve spoken about them to audiences on four continents.
+I’m grateful to have spoken about them to audiences of as many as 5,000 people, on four continents.

 I also do events online.
 Click HERE to find out more.